 Intersectional Disability Arts Manifesto by Alice Sheppard

 Disability is more than the deficit of diagnosis.
 It is an aesthetic, a series of intersecting cultures, and a creative force.
+I hold myself accountable to the lives and loves from this definition of disability.

 Drawing on the language used by South African disability activists, the North American disability rights movement proclaims “Nothing About Us, Without Us.”